Erasmus+ & SEMP: Informatics

 - Documents submission by the application deadline in mid-January

-- Invitations to the selection interview will be sent to some of the applicants by the end of January
+- Invitations to the selection interview will be sent to some of the applicants by early February

-- Acceptance or rejection until the end of February
+- Acceptance or rejection from late February to early March

 Note on the selection interviews: Not all applicants will be invited to an interview, as we are often able to make a decision based on the documents submitted.
 Whether you are invited to an interview or not, therefore, does not reflect your chances of success with your application.